 CONNECTA’s leading program, CTH120, is a first-in-class small molecule, NCE, for neuroplasticity-mediated disorders with social behaviour and pro-cognitive properties.

 CTH120 was designed after the study of more than 30 molecular and cellular targets for neuroplasticity.
-The molecule has been proven, in in vitro tests and in vivo in animal models, to be an excellent neuroplasticity modulator with a great extension profile for different neurodevelopmental disorders (fragile X syndrome, Rett syndrome, Down syndrome and autism spectrum disorders, among others).
+The molecule has proven to be, in in vitro tests and in vivo in animal models, an excellent neuroplasticity modulator with a great extension profile for different neurodevelopmental disorders (fragile X syndrome, Rett syndrome, Down syndrome and autism spectrum disorders, among others).

 Fragile X syndrome (FXS) is a genetic condition that causes a range of developmental problems including learning disabilities and cognitive impairment.
 FXS’s estimated prevalence for male and female patients is approximately 3/10.000.